mattstratton/castanet/README.md

 Download the latest version (zip file, not source code) from the [Releases](https://github.com/mattstratton/castanet/releases) page.

-For more information read the official [setup guide](//gohugo.io/overview/installing/) of Hugo.
+For more information read the official [quick start](//gohugo.io/getting-started/quick-start/) of Hugo.

 ## Getting started